How to Sign Up for Medicare (2026 Plan Year)

 So you missed your Medicare enrollment window but you're definitely not alone in this.
 Thousands of people find themselves in your exact situation every year, and there are still options available.

-But if you don't qualify for that special window, you'll need to wait for the General Enrollment Period that runs from January 1st through March 31st.
+But if you don't qualify for that special window, you'll need to wait for the General Enrollment Period that runs from January 1 through March 31.
 The downside?
 You'll face penalties during this route.
-Your coverage will start July 1st regardless of when during the General Enrollment Period you enroll.
+Your coverage will start July 1 regardless of when during the General Enrollment Period you enroll.

 Do You Automatically Get Medicare at 65?

-Here's the deal: turning 65 doesn't automatically trigger Medicare enrollment for everyone.
+Turning 65 doesn't automatically trigger Medicare enrollment for everyone.
 Whether Medicare shows up on its own depends on what's happening with your Social Security benefits.

 If you're already collecting Social Security or Railroad Retirement Board benefits at least four months before your 65th birthday, you're all set.
 Medicare will enroll you in both Part A and Part B automatically, and your card will arrive in the mail about three months before coverage kicks in.
 You don't need to do anything.

-But if you're not receiving Social Security benefits yet, maybe you're still working or waiting to claim, then you'll need to sign up yourself.
+But if you're not receiving Social Security benefits yet, you're still working or waiting to claim, then you'll need to sign up yourself.
 Contact the Social Security Administration about three months before turning 65.
 The online application at SSA.gov is the fastest way to get enrolled.

 insuranceCheck icon

-You're receiving Social Security retirement benefits at least four months before turning 65
+You're receiving Social Security retirement benefits at least four months before turning 65.

 insuranceCheck icon

-You've been getting Social Security disability benefits for 24 months (coverage starts on your 25th month)
+You've been getting Social Security disability benefits for 24 months (coverage starts on your 25th month).

 insuranceCheck icon

-If you have ALS (Lou Gehrig's disease) and receive disability benefits, then there's no waiting period, and coverage begins immediately.
+You have ALS (Lou Gehrig's disease) and receive disability benefits, then there's no waiting period, and coverage begins immediately.

 insuranceCheck icon